jmsdnns/blag/content/tech/eyes/index.md

 eyes <target> -p 22,80,8000-8099,443,8443,3000-3443
 ```

-Let's start with the easiest case: _no port args!_ We'll set the list of ports to the default ports and return that.
+Let's start with the easiest case: no ports specified by user.
+We can use Rust syntax for a range to build a list of numbers between 1 and 1024: `1..=1024`.

 ```rust
 fn parse_ports(ports_arg: String) -> Vec<u16> {